 From early July to early September, ‘Paris Beaches’ set up along Paris' riverbanks in two main zones, the Parc Rives de Seine, and the Bassin de la Villette (with swimming pools in the canal).

 Tour de France

 The last of the 21 stages of this legendary, 3500km-long cycling event (www.letour.com) finishes with a dash up av des Champs-Élysées on the third or fourth Sunday of July.

 Cinéma En Plein Air de la Villette

 Free film screenings take place under the stars in Parc de la Villlette from mid-July to mid-August (www.lavillette.com).

 Parisians desert the city in droves during the summer swelter when, despite an influx of tourists, many restaurants and shops shut.
 It’s a prime time to cycle, with far less traffic on the roads.

 Classique au Vert

-In the Bois de Vincennes, the Parc Floral de Paris hosts classical-music concerts amid the greenery on weekends during August and the first half of September.
+In the Bois de Vincennes, the Parc Floral de Paris hosts classical-music concerts (www.classiqueauvert.paris.fr) amid the greenery on weekends from mid-August to early September.

 Rock en Seine